Practical knowledge2025-07-01T12:04:29+02:00

 Application requirements

-When can you get a suspended driving licence?
+When can you get a suspended licence?

-Situations involving a conditional driving licence suspension
+Situations involving a conditional driving disqualification

-• Driving more than 40 % over the speed limit during roadworks.
+• Driving more than 40% over the speed limit during roadworks.

 • Driving with a blood alcohol level between 0.5 and 1.2.

-• Travelling more than 160 km/h.
+• Driving more than 160 km/h.

 • Not providing assistance where possible after you have been involved in a road traffic accident.